 This section starts with passages from three classic copyright cases that set out the essential issues in assessing similarity.
-They are followed by a more recent case that works through the details in a more concrete setting.
+They are followed by two more recent cases that work through the details in a more concrete setting.

 Sheldon v.
 Metro-Goldwyn Pictures Corp.